Skip to main content

 Many major exams have sections requiring 90+ minutes of continuous work.
 The SAT, GRE, GMAT, LSAT, MCAT, CPA exam, and bar exam all have sections in this range.
 Practicing with a 15 hours timer builds the pacing and stamina needed to perform well under real test conditions.

-How do I protect a 15 hours block from interruptions?
+How do I plan a 15 hours garden overhaul project?

 Related Tools